 I work with people who can present really well, seem completely put together when they want to be, and whose problems are not immediately apparent to others.

-With fourteen years of counseling experience in an extremely broad range of capacities, I’m adept at tailoring my approach to the unique needs of each of my clients.
-I use the culmination of my experience, education and research to inform my approach, all of which you’re welcome to read about in greater detail below.
+With 14 years of counseling experience in an extremely broad range of capacities, I'm adept at tailoring my approach to the unique needs of each of my clients.
+You're welcome to read more below about my private practice, my in-house work with Google, my collaborations with publications like Glamour and TIME, my research and clinical experience, and where I went to school.

 I earned my Bachelor’s degree in psychology at UC Berkeley before obtaining two Masters from Columbia University, one focused on clinical assessment and the other on psychological counseling.
 Additionally, I completed post-graduate training and certification at the Association for Spirituality and Psychotherapy in NYC.

 After moving to NYC for graduate school, I continued my clinical work and training at The Dean Hope Center.
 I completed my graduate fieldwork at a private practice in midtown and went on to work at a rehab center called The Realization Center.
-At the Realization Center, I ran group and individual counseling sessions centered on addiction issues of all kinds–food addiction, drug and alcohol addiction, attachments to drama and negative people, etc. While I was working at the Realization Center, I began to build my private practice part-time and eventually made the full-time transition over to what I’m doing now.
+At the Realization Center, I ran group and individual counseling sessions centered on addiction issues of all kinds–food addiction, drug and alcohol addiction, attachments to drama and negative people, etc. While I was working at the Realization Center, I began to build my private practice part-time and eventually made a full-time transition.

 I earned my BA minor in education and I’m passionate about using books, blogs, reading and writing habits as a way to key-in to personal well-being (and as accessible and affordable self-soothing tools).
+Here in NYC, I'm on the associate board of Reading Partners, a non-profit designed to enhance the lives of young students through reading.
 While I was attending Berkeley, I worked at the Lionel Wilson Preparatory Academy as a literacy specialist with an emphasis on how to use books, reading and writing to add structure, calm and insight to the day.

 Around that same time, my peripheral interests in sociology and advertising lead me to Dr. Jean Kilbourne’s research on how advertising influences thoughts, feelings and each person’s sense of cultural normalcy.
 Through the Decal program, I developed and taught two courses at UC Berkeley based directly on Dr. Kilbourne’s work: